Red Rice, Hampshire: Grantley family

-Lord Grantley's son suggests his father purchased Red Rice for shooting, rather than hunting.
-The family removed a number of rooms on two floors to construct a very fine Great Hall with plasterwork in a coved ceiling and pillared entrance.
+Lord Grantley's son suggests his father purchased Red Rice for shooting, rather than hunting.‘Father bought a lovely estate in Hampshire, near Andover, called by the strange name of Red Rice.
+It was a late Georgian house with lofty and spacious rooms, which had been built by George IV for Mrs Fitzherbert.
+The rides through the woods were famous, and near the house one could stand in the centre of seven drives, each a mile long, radiating like the spokes of a wheel.
+The little villages on the estate rejoiced in the most delightful names, nearly all ending in “Ann” – Abbotts Ann, Upper Ann, and so on – and they were built of stone and thatch in the neatest manner, quite lovely and completely unspoiled.
+The partridge shooting at Red Rice was good enough even to suit Father.’
+The family removed a number of rooms on two floors to construct a Great Hall with plasterwork in a coved ceiling and pillared entrance.
 A new ceiling, in the style of Adam, was added to the dining-room.
 Several marble fireplaces were installed.
 General Edwardian alterations included plaster cherubs in the morning-room.
 More trees were added.